"Fat" and "Athletic" Can Coexist

 Guest post by Emily Richman, MS, LMHC

-When I was about nine years old, I begged to play little league with my brother.
+When I was about 9 years old, I begged to play little league with my brother.
 I was the only girl on the team and I wasn’t any good, but I liked playing.
 The night before each game, I stretched my damp-from-the-washing-machine uniform top over the large lounge chair in the living room to make sure it would fit my round little body.
 I was hyper-aware of the visible outline of my belly when I tucked in my uniform, but we weren’t allowed to leave them untucked.
 Running from base to base, I imagined what the crowds were thinking about my jiggly belly underneath my little league getup.
-I was nine years old and somehow I already knew, just by being in the world, that I was too fat to play sports.
+I was 9 years old and somehow I already knew, just by being in the world, that I was too fat to play sports.

 Growing up, I don’t recall seeing any fat athletes.
 The first I ever saw was Cheryl Haworth, a U.S. Olympic weight lifter who was photographed for a book that showcased athletes’ bodies against a black backdrop.
 She was big and powerful and standing next to images of toned and muscular thin women.
 She looked majestic.
 I was 31 years old.